alaajerbi/hackernews-clone/README.md

 # Hacker News Clone

-A hacker news clone built with ReactJS.
+A hacker news clone with search functionality built with ReactJS.
 With highlighted search keywords and pagination.

 ![Hacker News Clone](hnc.png)